The estate is located in the Deidesheim municipality in the German wine-growing region palatinate

 (Ruppert Berg).
 Around 50 hectares are planted with Riesling, the rest with the varieties Pinot Noir (4 ha), Pinot Blanc, Rieslaner and Scheurebe.
-The management takes place since 2004 according to the certified guidelines of the Organic (organic) viticulture
+The management has been carried out since 2004 according to the certified guidelines of the Organic (ecological) viticulture

-Special attention is paid to yield reduction and selective harvesting.
-Depending on the degree of ripeness, the grapes are successively read in individual layers in up to five courses in small baskets.
-After gentle pressing a controlled fermentation takes place with the aim of pure wines with pronounced fruit aroma, high natural carbon dioxide content and mild wines of natural residual sweetness.
-In the approximately two-kilometer-long, cool vaulted cellar, the young wine is stored by a careful filtration without fining directly in stainless steel or in double-piece barrels for maturing.
-This reductive way of working is intended to preserve the natural varietal and layered character of the wines.
-The wines are in the lines varietal wines, Von Buhl, classified location Cabinet, classified late vintage, sweet wines, as well as the top line Grosse Gewächse Pfalz
+Particular attention is paid to reducing yields and selective harvesting.
+In the individual layers, the grapes are harvested in small baskets in up to five courses, depending on the degree of ripeness.
+After gentle pressing, a controlled fermentation takes place with the aim of pure-toned wines with a pronounced fruit aroma, high natural carbon dioxide content and, in the case of mild wines, natural residual sweetness.
+In the cool vaulted cellar, which is around two kilometers long, the young wine is stored directly in stainless steel or in double-piece barrels for maturation via careful filtration without fining.
+This reductive way of working is to preserve the natural variety and location character of the wines.
+The wines are in the lines of grape varieties, Von Buhl, classified location Kabinett, classified location late harvest, noble sweet wines, as well as the top line Large Palatinate plants

 marketed.
-It also produces bottle-fermented sect.
+Bottle-fermented sparkling wines are also produced.
 The winery is a member of VDP